google/tachometer/README.md

   $ vim default/forloop/index.html
   ```

-3. Create a simple benchmark that just executes a for loop.
-RUNNER benchmarks
+3. Create a simple benchmark that just executes a for loop. tachometer
-   are just HTML files that import and call `bench.start()` and `bench.stop()`.
+   benchmarks are just HTML files that import and call `bench.start()` and
+   `bench.stop()`.

   ```html
   <html>